Angel-125/WildBlueTools/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 1.7.3
 - Fixed an issue where the greenhouse would freeze the game on load.
+- Removed dead code from the docking port helper.

 1.7.0
 Updated to KSP 1.2.
 Expect additional patches as KSP is fixed and mods are updated.